U.S. News Rankings

 |Ranking score and category|

-Furman University, a picturesque campus with its own lake, is located in Greenville, S.C., a city of 40,000 residents.
-The campus is 5 miles away from downtown Greenville, and has its own stop on the local bus route.
-Students can ride the Greenville Transit Authority buses for $1.25 a way, or can hop on the university shuttle on nights and weekends.
+Furman University, a picturesque campus with its own lake, is located in Greenville, S.C., a city of about 64,000 residents.
+The campus is five miles away from downtown Greenville, and has its own stop on the local bus route.
+Students can ride the Greenville Transit Authority buses for $1.50 a way, or can hop on the university shuttle on nights and weekends.
 In Greenville, students can check out more than 600 restaurants and eateries, and five shopping districts.
-On campus, there are more than 150 clubs and organizations, and all students must take advantage of campus events through the Cultural Life Program: Before graduation, a student must attend at least 36 school events.
+On campus, there are more than 200 clubs and organizations, and all students must take advantage of campus events through the Cultural Life Program: Before graduation, a student must attend at least 36 school events.
 All students must live on campus, too, unless they commute from a parent’s home or are married.
-There are nearly 20 Greek organizations at Furman.
+There are more than a dozen Greek organizations at Furman.
 The Furman Paladins compete in the NCAA Division I Southern Conference.
-Every Saturday night, students can showcase their creative skills or cheer on their peers’ at MAINSTAGE, a weekly talent show.

 |School mission and unique qualities (as provided by the school):|